Who is the contact person for leave questions?

 What forms do I need to complete?

-About a month before your anticipated delivery date, complete a Leave Request Form.
-Send this form to Heather in the Benefits Department along with a note from your doctor.
+About a month before your anticipated delivery date, complete a Leave Request Form and a Hardship Form.
+Send these forms to the Benefits Department along with a note from your doctor.
 This note should indicate your due date and the length of time the doctor plans to take you off work.
-This information will be put in a pending file until Heather is notified the leave has started.
+This information will be put in a pending file until Benefits is notified the leave has started.
 That is the point the paperwork will be processed.

-When you know for certain the date you will return to work, complete the Return to Work form and send to Heather in the Benefits Department along with a medical release.
+When you know for certain the date you will return to work, a medical release must be submitted to the Benefits Department with a return to work date.

 When should I add the baby to my health insurance?

-If you have Medical Insurance through Lewisville ISD - To add coverage for the newborn, you must add the new dependent to the on-line Benefits system within 31 days after the date of birth.
+If you have Medical Insurance through Lewisville ISD - To add coverage for the newborn, you must add the new dependent to the on-line Benefits system within 31 days after the date of birth and complete the Benefit Change Form.
 Note: This timeframe applies to all plans regardless of whether you already had family coverage.
 If the change is submitted after the enrollment period for the newborn child, the request to add coverage will be denied–even if there would be no change in premium.

 How do I get hardship days?

-Here is the way hardship days are calculated: look at the length of time the doctor takes you off work; count the contract days that fall within that time period; subtract any state/local days you have available; then for the remainder up to 20 hardship days can be awarded.
+Here is the way hardship days are calculated: look at the length of time the doctor takes you off work; count the contract days that fall within that time period; subtract any state/local/vacation days you have available; then for the remainder up to 10 hardship days can be awarded.
 No pay is available past the date the doctor says you can return to work unless you still have days of your own to use.
 In that case, hardship days would not have been awarded.
+Hardship days are only awarded for days the medical certification states the employee cannot work.

 I have disability insurance.
 How do I file a claim?